Classic roast beef and yorkshire pudding

 Standing rib roast (prime rib on the bone)

-Herb-crusted roast rack of lam
+Herb-crusted roast rack of lamb

 My best recipes for vegetables on the side